vahyno/tic-tac-toe/README.md

 * Once you've finished the assignment and pushed your work to GitHub, you will fill out the daily pulse check with a link on Monday.
 * When we come back, you'll show off your tic-tac-toe game in a "science fair" style open presentation!
 -->

+## Further Challenge Ideas

+* Display a message to indicate which player's turn is about to be played (`X` or `O`).

+* If a player wins, show a message with the mark of the winner.
+Separate your code that finds the winner (if there is a winner) into its own function.

+* If the board fills up before anyone wins, show a message declaring the game a draw.

+* Display separate colors for `X`'s and `O`'s.

+* Creatively style your tic-tac-toe game!

+* Research "event delegation," and attach your event listeners to the whole board instead of individual boxes.